Reichenberg/gatsby-starter-netlify-cms/src/pages/post/2019-03-14-a-day-in-ersfjordbotn.md

 ![100 norsk kroner](https://ucarecdn.com/dc2437d5-9809-4fc8-b553-69d6f6618c84/ "My first payment in Norway!")

 Feeling pretty jazzed after my impromptu encounter, I made headway down the ice laden road, hopped off the well-trodden path to snap some memories of the occasion and scenery, and stumbled onto a picturesque dock near a school.
-And I don't mean these fish.

 I look to my right while on the dock..
 BAM